Ezs377/Programming-notes/Python.md

 - `Labelframe`
 - `tkMessagebox`

-There are also several atrributes available which ar eused to manipulate these widgets
+There are also several atrributes available which are used to manipulate these widgets
 - `Dimensions`
 - `Colors`
 - `Fonts`